Jack Hermansson

-Jack Berndhard Hermansson (born 10 June 1988) is a Swedish-Norwegian professional mixed martial artist.
+Jack Berndhard Hermansson (born 10 June 1988) is a Swedish and Norwegian professional mixed martial artist.
 He currently competes in the middleweight division of the Ultimate Fighting Championship (UFC).
+Hermansson was ranked the number 3 middleweight in the world in October of 2020.
 He is the former middleweight champion in Cage Warriors and Warrior Fight Series.
-As of 7 March 2023, he is #10 in the UFC middleweight rankings.

 Background

 Hermansson was born and raised in Uddevalla, Sweden, on 10 June 1988, with six siblings.
-He started his martial arts career as a Greco-Roman wrestler in 1997, at age of 9.
+He started his martial arts career as a Greco-Roman wrestler in 1997, aged nine.
 Later after training some Muay Thai and other disciplines, he transitioned to mixed martial arts in 2008.

 Mixed martial arts career

 Early career

 Hermansson turned professional in 2010 and racked up a 5–0 record, all stoppages (4 KO's, 1 submission), in a little over a year.
 In his first fight, he won the title in the East Coast Fight Factory organization by a one-punch knockout in the third round.
 Two of the other victories, both by knockout, came in British top promotion Cage Warriors.